Global equities markets rise on better outlook, dollar gains

 “Extremely low interest rates that continue despite heavy government spending and deficits are leaving investors with a feeling it’s slanted toward an upward market,” he said.

-Weekly U.S. jobless claims showed at least 17.8 million Americans were on benefits in mid-January, suggesting long-term unemployment was entrenched and could boost President Joe Biden’s push for Congress to pass his $1.9 trillion relief bill.
+Weekly U.S. jobless claims showed at least 17.8 million Americans received benefits in mid-January, suggesting long-term unemployment was entrenched and could boost President Joe Biden’s push for Congress to pass his $1.9 trillion relief bill.

 The main indexes for bourses in London, Frankfurt and Paris edged up, helped by an agreement late Wednesday by Germany’s ruling coalition on additional measures to support those hit hard financially by the pandemic.
-The pan-European FTSEurofirst 300 index added 0.60% to 1,576.65.
+The pan-European FTSEurofirst 300 index closed up 0.60% and Germany’s DAX rose 0.91% to a one-month high.

 Hopes that the COVID-19 pandemic can be brought to heel by extensive vaccination programs, combined with expectations of unswerving global economic stimulus, have led the bond market to focus on rising government debt and potential inflation.

-The 10-year U.S. Treasury note rose almost 1 basis point to 1.1409%, while Germany’s 30-year government bond yield was almost back in positive territory for the first time since September.
+The 10-year U.S. Treasury note rose about 1 basis point to 1.1409%, while Germany’s 30-year government bond yield climbed back in positive territory at 0.006% for the first time since September.

 (Graphic: Markets have rebounded strongly since COVID shock: )

-Gold dropped more than 2% to break below the key $1,800 psychological level as a jump in the dollar and U.S. Treasury yields eroded bullion’s appeal.
+Gold dropped more than 2% to break below the key $1,800 psychological level as a jump in the dollar and Treasury yields eroded bullion’s appeal.
+U.S. gold futures settled down 2.4% at $1,791.20 an ounce.

-Oil prices gained slightly after the Organization of the Petroleum Exporting Countries and producer allies stuck to their policy of reduced output.
+Oil rose on strong U.S. economic data, falling inventories and a decision by the Organization of the Petroleum Exporting Countries and producer allies to stick to its output cuts.
+But a stronger dollar limited price gains.

-Additional Reporting by Sujata Rao in London and Hideyuki Sano in Tokyo; Editing by Kirsten Donovan, Alexander Smith and Dan Grebler
+Reporting by Herbert Lash, additional reporting by Sujata Rao in London and Hideyuki Sano in Tokyo; Editing by Kirsten Donovan, Alexander Smith, Dan Grebler and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.